-It may be required to review the child's curriculum and inform the LA / Inclusion Officers etc. This should be done through discussions with the Headteacher.
+During a child's placement, it may be required to review the child's curriculum and inform the LA / Inclusion Officers etc. This should be done through discussions with the Headteacher.
 It may be that additional support from the Local Authority / District Commissioning via Inclusion Hubs, could be offered or an alternative curriculum may be put in place as a temporary measure.